microsoft/onnxruntime/BUILD.md

    * The path to the CUDA `bin` directory must be added to the PATH environment variable so that `nvcc` is found.
    * The path to the cuDNN installation (path to folder that contains libcudnn.so) must be provided via the cuDNN_PATH environment variable, or `--cudnn_home parameter`.
  * Install [TensorRT](https://developer.nvidia.com/nvidia-tensorrt-download)
-   * The TensorRT execution provider for ONNX Runtime is built and tested with TensorRT 6.0.1.5 but validated with the feature set equivalent to TensorRT 5.
-Some TensorRT 6 new features such as dynamic shape is not available at this time.
+   * The TensorRT execution provider for ONNX Runtime is built and tested with TensorRT 6.0.1.5.
    * The path to TensorRT installation must be provided via the `--tensorrt_home parameter`.

 #### Build Instructions
 ##### Linux

 ```
-./build.sh --cudnn_home <path to cuDNN e.g. /usr/lib/x86_64-linux-gnu/> --cuda_home <path to folder for CUDA e.g. /usr/local/cuda> --use_tensorrt --tensorrt_home <path to TensorRT home>
+./build.sh --use_full_protobuf --cudnn_home <path to cuDNN e.g. /usr/lib/x86_64-linux-gnu/> --cuda_home <path to folder for CUDA e.g. /usr/local/cuda> --use_tensorrt --tensorrt_home <path to TensorRT home>
 ```

 Dockerfile instructions are available [here](./dockerfiles#tensorrt)